jevargasv/rspec-testing-in-rails/README.md

   end
 end
 ```

-With RSpec, it gets very detailed and clear to understand its behavior:

-## How to Install and Interpret Rspec
 Install RSpec and run rspec --init to set up project to use Rspec
 First line of test file, connects test to code
 require_relative '../current_age_for_birth_year.rb'